 Isn’t Your Financial Advisor Helping You With This?

 This is exactly what a financial advisor is for—to figure this out with you (and for you).
 If you’re paying somebody who only manages your money or sells you products, it may be time for a change.
 Pick a time to talk with me—there’s no obligation, and we can just chat.
-I do not sell anything for a commission, I provide ongoing or one-time advice for clients, and I can work with people nationwide.
+I do not sell anything for a commission, I provide ongoing or one-time advice for clients, and I can work with people in Colorado and other states.

 If you don’t yet work with a financial advisor, consider the benefits of doing so.
 You can spend your time and energy on other things, and an experienced professional can help guide you through life’s inevitable changes.
 Plus, a study from Schwab Modern Wealth showed that having a plan can increase your retirement confidence and help you develop healthy financial behaviors: